reiver/open-banking-guidebook/manuscript/what-is-open-banking.md

 №2 the ability for machines to perform financial transactions on the customer's behalf.

-Open Banking sets up the banking industry to **benefit from** the “creative destruction” & innovation of FinTech startups & companies, rather than competing with them in a zero-sum situation.
+Open Banking sets up the banking industry to **benefit from** the “creative destruction” & innovation of FinTech startups & Tech companies, rather than competing with them in a zero-sum competition.

+Open Banking gives customers a way to stay with their existing bank, while at the same time being able to benefit from the the innovations in software, technology, and AI coming from FinTech startups & Tech companies.

+Open Banking sets the banking industry up for success as it is faced with technological modernization, by strategically placing the banking industry as the core infrastructure backing FinTech startups & Tech companies.
+I.e., with Open Banking, when FinTech startups & Tech companies win the banking industry also wins.

 ## What Is Open Banking? — For Product Owners

 ## What Is Open Banking? — For Software Developers

-The TL;DR version is: Open Banking is APIs.
+The TL;DR version is: Open Banking is a set of specific APIs.

 And hopefully HTTPS-based APIs.
 But also where cryptographic signatures are used to try to keep things safe & secure.